6.2. Feature Engineer#

 from feature_engine.selection import DropCorrelatedFeatures

-# make dataframe with some correlated variables
+# Create a dataset with correlated variables

 X, y = make_classification(